cbh34680/WinCse/doc/limitations.md

 ## General Operation
 - **Use of `abort()`**
   If an unexpected error occurs, the application may automatically terminate and unmount the drive.
-  During this process, a stack trace is recorded at `%windir%\WinCse\` for debugging purposes.
+  During this process, a stack trace is recorded at `%windir%\Temp\WinCse\` for debugging purposes.

 - **S3 usage costs**
   The application executes API calls and stores files in S3 storage.